EcmaTC53/spec/docs/Hardware Components/sensors/Humidity-Temperature-MeasurementSpecialties-HTU21D.md

 ## 1 Scope

-This document defines the ECMAScript class supporting the HTU21D humidity and temperature sensor from Measurement Specialties
+This document defines the ECMAScript class supporting the HTU21D humidity and temperature sensor from Measurement Specialties.

 ## 2 Conformance